04 / Commercial InterfacesMCP/API

 Analysis tools

-Analysis tools read repository, dependency, pattern, and trend evidence for Exchange and Terminal users.
+Analysis tools read repository, dependency, pattern, and trend evidence for route and interface users.

 bitcode://analysis/repository/analyzetools/call